-If you choose From a smartcard or From both and you use several token/smart card readers, you must configure the dynamic parameter reader_pattern to specify the reader from which the certificate should be selected (see section 25.2 General, paragraph Displaying more parameters).
+If you choose From a smart card or From both and you use several token/smart card readers, you must configure the dynamic parameter reader_pattern to specify the reader from which the certificate should be selected (see section see section 25.2.4 Displaying more parameters).
 As value for this parameter, specify the name of the drive (e.g. NEOWAVE) or Virtual if it is a Trusted Platform Module (TPM).